MonoGame/MonoGame.Samples/Platformer2D/Documentation/3_adding_a_scrolling_level.md

 >
 > Platformer assumes that scrolling speed values have a range between 0 and 1.
 A value of 0 means no scrolling and 1 means scrolling at the same pace as the level tiles.

-It's now time to modify the drawing code for the level.
+It is now time to modify the drawing code for the level.
 Locate the Level.Draw method, and replace it with the following method declaration:

 ```csharp
 public void Draw(GameTime gameTime, SpriteBatch spriteBatch)